I Still Believe (Brenda K. Starr song): Music videos

 The single's music video, which Brett Ratner directed, was shot in early December 1998 and drew heavy inspiration from Marilyn Monroe's 1953 visit to U.S. troops in Korea for a United Service Organizations show.
 It shows Carey (who emulates Monroe's make-up and hairstyles) visiting Edwards Air Force Base in California and singing for airmen and soldiers, while standing on a fighter jet, as Monroe had done during the Korean War.
 It premiered on January 12, 1999, on MTV's Total Request Live, as well as on Entertainment Tonight.

 In an interview during the set of the music video, Carey commented:

-"Brett Rattner is directing the video and he's a good friend of mine and he's also doing some great work right now. [...]
+"Brett Ratner is directing the video and he's a good friend of mine and he's also doing some great work right now. [...]
 We were talking and I wanted it to be a live performance and we just started going back and forth and I was saying how a lot of people in the service had written me letters and talked about various songs.
 'Hero' being one of them.
 I remember when I put my first album out, people would write who were stationed overseas.
 It was in the winter of 1990, which was around the time of the Gulf War, so a lot of people were writing about listening to the album.
 I always used to watch old footage of performers going overseas, from Bob Hope to Marilyn Monroe singing for people in the service.
 I thought this would be a nice thing to do.
 So, we're doing the video but I'm going to do some more songs if I have it in me."

 The video garnered mixed reviews, while Emmanuel Hapsis of KQED Arts picked it as her eighth best video, calling it "amazing," Chuck Taylor of Billboard gave a "C" rating, writing that "[s]eeing Carey coo and kiss and flip her neck to a series of faux surprised smiles, however, does make you wonder if you're watching a music video or a glamour shoot for Seventeen."
 Taylor also claimed that Mariah "never looked better, but [she's] too good a singer for such cheesy posturing."
 A video for the remix was commissioned and directed by Carey herself, showing her as a peasant girl in a Mexican village as she tends to her goats and gathers water for her family.
 Bone is portrayed as a pariah of sorts in the town, in whom Carey may have a romantic interest.
 Da Brat takes on the role of the community gringo, as she arrives in a car with a lot of money.